-The Company has also relocated its geoservices equipment to a secure compound in Kapoeta, in South Sudan and intends, via a wholly owned subsidiary, to operate a stand-alone contract geoservices business servicing the East African region.
-The Company is currently reviewing projects that it can tender for with respect to drilling programs in the East African region.
+Lemur has also relocated its geoservices equipment to a secure compound in Kapoeta, in South Sudan and intends, via a wholly owned subsidiary, to operate a stand-alone contract geoservices business servicing the East African region.
+Lemur is currently reviewing projects that it can tender for with respect to drilling programs in the East African region.

-If shareholders accept the Offer they will no longer hold an interest in the Company, and will forgo and potential future upside from the development of the Imaloto Coal Project, the Zaaiplaats Tin Project, the geoservices business and any other new projects the Company may acquire.
+If Lemur Shareholders accept the Bushveld Offer they will no longer hold an interest in the Company, and will forgo any potential future upside from the development of the Imaloto Coal Project, the Zaaiplaats Tin Project, the geoservices business and any other new projects the Company may acquire.